rb16b/Accelerate-Dev/README.md

 The Horizontal Pod Autoscaler (HPA) in Kubernetes automatically adjusts the number of pods in a deployment, replication controller, or replica set based on observed metrics, such as CPU utilization or custom metrics.

-NOTE: In order to test HPA scalabilty in action, a load tool ( like JMeter, K6 ) has to be used to generate enough load to trigger scalabity.
+NOTE: In order to test HPA scalability in action, a load tool ( like JMeter or K6) must generate enough load to trigger scalability.
 This exercise will only show HPA impact on a pod's replica number.

 Apply HPA to dev-userX (where userX is your workshop userID !!! )project to manage rest-fights pod scalability